mnjm/mnjm.github.io/content/about/index.md

 showHero: true
 showDate: false
 ---
-Hey, I'm **Manjunath Mohan**, a **Software Engineer** based in Bengaluru, India, specializing in **Computer Vision and Deep Learning**.
+Hey👋, I'm **Manjunath Mohan**, a **Software Engineer** based in Bengaluru, India, specializing in **Computer Vision and Deep Learning**.
 My interests extend to AI, Machine Learning, 3D Vision, Motion Capturing, Linux and FOSS.

+This is my personal site where I share insights and how-tos, mostly centered around the tech/dev world, which continually piques my curiosity.

 ### **Experience**
 My focus has primarily been on Computer Vision, Deep Learning, and Software Development, contributing to areas such as Driver Monitoring, ADAS, and Surveillance Analytics.
 I hold a B.E. in Computer Science Engineering from Visvesvaraya Technological University, India.